opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 Introduced 2.4
 {: .label .label-purple }

-Starting with OpenSearch 2.4, you can ingest and visualize metric data from metrics data stored directly within OpenSearch, allowing you to analyze and correlate data across logs, traces, and metrics.
+With the release of OpenSearch 2.4, you can now ingest and visualize metrics data stored directly within the OpenSearch.
+This equips you with tools to analyze and correlate data across logs, traces, and metrics.

 Previously, you could ingest and visualize only logs and traces from your monitored environments.
 With this feature, you can observe your digital assets with more granularity, gain deeper insight into the health of your infrastructure, and better inform your root cause analysis.